publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 85–840, title III, § 301(f)][/us/pl/85/840/s301/f], Aug.
 28, 1958, [72 Stat.
 1028][/us/stat/72/1028], provided that:

-> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months beginning after the date of enactment of this Act \[Aug.
+> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months beginning after the date of enactment of this Act \[Aug.
 28, 1958\], but only if an application for such benefits is filed on or after such date.”

 [Pub.
 L. 85–840, title III, § 304(a)(2)][/us/pl/85/840/s304/a/2], Aug.
 28, 1958, [72 Stat.
 1029][/us/stat/72/1029], provided that:

-> “The amendment made by this subsection \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months beginning after the date of enactment of this Act \[Aug.
+> “The amendment made by this subsection \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months beginning after the date of enactment of this Act \[Aug.
 28, 1958\], but only if an application for such benefits is filed on or after such date.”

 [Pub.
 L. 85–840, title III, § 305(c)][/us/pl/85/840/s305/c], Aug.
 28, 1958, [72 Stat.
 1030][/us/stat/72/1030], provided that:

-> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply in the case of lump-sum death payments under such section 202(i) \[subsec. (i) of this section\] on the basis of the wages and self-employment income of any individual who dies after the month in which this Act is enacted \[August 1958\].”
+> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply in the case of lump-sum death payments under such section 202(i) \[[42 U.S.C.
+402(i)][/us/usc/t42/s402/i]\] on the basis of the wages and self-employment income of any individual who dies after the month in which this Act is enacted \[August 1958\].”

 [Pub.
 L. 85–840, title III, § 306(b)][/us/pl/85/840/s306/b], Aug.
 28, 1958, [72 Stat.
 1030][/us/stat/72/1030], provided that:

-> “The amendments made by this section \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months beginning after the date of enactment of this Act \[Aug.
+> “The amendments made by this section \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months beginning after the date of enactment of this Act \[Aug.
 28, 1958\], but only if an application for such benefits is filed on or after such date.”

 [Pub.
 L. 85–840, title III, § 307(h)(1)][/us/pl/85/840/s307/h/1], Aug.
 28, 1958, [72 Stat.
 1033][/us/stat/72/1033], provided that:

-> “The amendments made by this section (other than by subsections (f) and (g) \[amending this section\]) shall apply with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months following the month in which this Act is enacted \[August 1958\]; except that in any case in which benefits were terminated with the close of the month in which this Act is enacted or any prior month and, if the amendments made by this section had been in effect for such month, such benefits would not have been terminated, the amendments made by this section shall apply with respect to monthly benefits under section 202 of the Social Security Act for months beginning after the date of enactment of this Act, but only if an application for such benefits is filed after such date.”
+> “The amendments made by this section (other than by subsections (f) and (g) \[amending this section\]) shall apply with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months following the month in which this Act is enacted \[August 1958\]; except that in any case in which benefits were terminated with the close of the month in which this Act is enacted or any prior month and, if the amendments made by this section had been in effect for such month, such benefits would not have been terminated, the amendments made by this section shall apply with respect to monthly benefits under section 202 of the Social Security Act for months beginning after the date of enactment of this Act, but only if an application for such benefits is filed after such date.”

  __Effective Date of 1957 Amendment__

 [Pub.
 L. 85–238, § 2][/us/pl/85/238/s2], Aug.
 30, 1957, [71 Stat.
 518][/us/stat/71/518], provided that:

-> “The amendments made by the first section of this Act \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months after December 1956, and with respect to lump-sum death payments under such section 202 in the case of deaths occurring after December 1956.”
+> “The amendments made by the first section of this Act \[amending this section\] shall apply with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months after December 1956, and with respect to lump-sum death payments under such section 202 in the case of deaths occurring after December 1956.”

 [Pub.
 L. 85–238, § 3(i)][/us/pl/85/238/s3/i], Aug.
 30, 1957, [71 Stat.
 520][/us/stat/71/520], provided that:

->     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply in the case of monthly benefits under section 202 of the Social Security Act \[this section\] for months after the month in which this Act is enacted \[August 1957\].
+>     “(1) Except as provided in paragraph (2), the amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall apply in the case of monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months after the month in which this Act is enacted \[August 1957\].

->     “(2) The amendment made by subsection (f) \[amending this section\] shall not apply in the case of benefits under section 202(h) of the Social Security Act \[subsec. (h) of this section\], based on the wages and self-employment income of a deceased individual who died in or prior to the month in which this Act is enacted \[August 1957\] for any parent who files the proof of support, required by such section 202(h), in or prior to the month in which this Act is enacted; and the amendment to section 216(h)(1) of such Act \[[section 416(h)(1) of this title][/us/usc/t42/s416/h/1]\] made by subsection (h) of this section shall not operate to deprive any such parent of benefits to which he would otherwise be entitled under section 202(h) of such Act.”
+>     “(2) The amendment made by subsection (f) \[amending this section\] shall not apply in the case of benefits under section 202(h) of the Social Security Act \[[42 U.S.C.
+402(h)][/us/usc/t42/s402/h]\], based on the wages and self-employment income of a deceased individual who died in or prior to the month in which this Act is enacted \[August 1957\] for any parent who files the proof of support, required by such section 202(h), in or prior to the month in which this Act is enacted; and the amendment to section 216(h)(1) of such Act \[[42 U.S.C.
+416(h)(1)][/us/usc/t42/s416/h/1]\] made by subsection (h) of this section shall not operate to deprive any such parent of benefits to which he would otherwise be entitled under section 202(h) of such Act.”

  __Effective Date of 1956 Amendments__